HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * **Helix Foundations don't reference Features** - Makes sure items in a helix foundation namespace do not reference items in the helix feature namespace.
 * **Helix Features don't reference Projects** - Makes sure items in a helix feature namespace do not reference items in the helix project namespace.
 * **Helix Foundations don't reference other Projects** - Makes sure items in a helix foundation namespace do not reference items in the helix project namespace.
+* **Ensure all item files are in the project** - Occasionally when merging branches, item files may be merged into the project folders, but not actually added to the project file.
+This validator will generate a build error if any files are found in the folder structure but not in the project.

 #### Project Report
 The Project Report property page enables generation of a project report at build time.
 This report will contain information about each item in the project.
 This is useful for documenting the items in a solution.